I have questions about:

 To receive transfer credit for a three-credit course, be sure the course is considered a three-credit (or equivalent) course at the overseas university.
 (A three-credit class should meet for 45-48 class hours.).
 It is important that you save all of your course syllabi.
 You will need to submit copies of syllabi to MIX so that the UHM Office of Admissions and/or UHM faculty can confirm the appropriate course equivalencies.

 Your academic advisor (or faculty advisor for graduate students) can approve MIX courses to count towards your major or minor requirements.
-Find more information and download a MIX Academic Advising Worksheet.
+Download the MIX Academic Advising Worksheet at Pre-Departure Information.

 It is normally possible to complete your Diversification requirements abroad on MIX.
 Typically, you need to complete your Focus and Foundations requirements here at UHM.
 In some cases, it may be possible to complete some Foundations requirements abroad, although this is difficult.